Top 10 Highest Mountains in Nepal

 Position in Nepal: 10th

-The tenth Highest Mountain in Nepal Annapurna II (7,937 M) is the eastern anchor a part of the Annapurna Mountain Range nearby the beautiful city of Pokhara.
+The tenth-highest mountain in Nepal, Annapurna II (7,937 M), is the eastern anchor a part of the Annapurna Mountain Range near the beautiful city of Pokhara.
 This is the second-highest peak among the five series of the Annapurna Range.
 Annapurna II is in 16th position among the highest peaks in the world.
 The wonderful view of Mount Annapurna II can be seen from the lakeside city of Pokhara and the most popular Dhampus Sarangkot Trek as well.

 Brief Climbing History of Annapurna II